-AIM activities for assessments shall be available for each AAA/ADRC region.
+AIM activities for assessments shall be available for each AAA region.
 Eligible assessments which are to be reimbursed by federal or state funds must be appropriately captured into AIM.
-As of July 1, 2014, assessment costs are not to be included in the unit cost.
-Assessment costs will be in AIM as a separate category and based on an hourly rate, paid through III-B funds.
+Assessment costs are not to be included in the unit cost.
+Assessment costs will be in AIM as a separate category paid through III-B funds.
+Assessments are reimbursed by the unit.